picotech/picosdk-ps5000-matlab-examples/README.md

 Please leave a comment and rating for this submission on our [MATLAB Central File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/59657-picoscope-5203-and-5204-examples).

+## Contributing

+Contributions are welcome.
+Please refer to our [guidelines for contributing](.github/CONTRIBUTING.md) for further information.

 ## Copyright and licensing

-picosdk-ps5000-matlab-examples is Copyright (C) 2015 - 2017 Pico Technology Ltd. All rights reserved.
 See [LICENSE.md](LICENSE.md) for license terms.

 *PicoScope* is a registered trademark of Pico Technology Ltd.